 If you think you might need additional support – of whatever kind – please let us know when you are considering your application, so that we can help you with your options.
 It is also a good idea to discuss what additional support you might need on your exchange placement with our Disability and Dyslexia Service.

-QMUL, the European Commission and the Erasmus+ Programme are committed to widening participation and increasing the number of mobile students from disadvantaged backgrounds.
-This committment aims at promoting equity and inclusion by facilitating the access to participants with disadvantaged backgrounds and fewer opportunities compared to their peers whenever disadvantage limits or prevents participation in transnational activities.
+Queen Mary, the European Commission and the Erasmus+ Programme are commited to widening participation and increasing the number of mobile students from disadvantaged backgrounds.
+This commitment aims at promoting equity and inclusion by facilitating the access to participants with disadvantaged backgrounds and fewer opportunities compared to their peers whenever disadvantage limits or prevents participation in transnational activities.

 - Educational difficulties,

 - Economic obstacles (i.e. financial hardship),

 - Health problems,